-There are underlying royalties, streams and other commitments, including government fees to maintain mining concessions in good standing, associated with the Company's material properties.
+In addition to the Mercedes stream obligations, there are underlying royalties and other commitments, including government fees to maintain mining concessions in good standing, associated with the

+Company's material properties.
 Failure by the Company to meet its payment obligations or otherwise fulfill its commitments under these agreements could result in the loss of related property interests.